- About Us

 Brian Raymond is excited to bring his passion about the intersections of transportation and health to the TransForm board, where he has served since January 2012.
 Having worked in the health care industry for nearly three decades, Brian views healthy transportation options as a key health concern, in terms of air quality, injury risk, physical activity, and access to necessities of life.
 In his capacity as Senior Health Policy Consultant at the Kaiser Permanente Institute for Health Policy, Brian analyzes emerging policy issues and supports the health policy decisionmaking process within Kaiser Permanente.
 At the Institute for Health Policy, his current areas of focus include policy strategies to promote healthy eating, active living, and health equity.
 Brian received a bachelor's degree in community health administration from the University of California, Davis, and a master's degree in public health from the University of California, Berkeley.
 A native of the Bay Area, Brian currently resides in Berkeley where he is an avid, even compulsive, walker.

-Mike Daley works at EAH Housing, a nonprofit affordable housing developer and manager that believes that the smartest growth must include housing affordable to all segments of our communities.
+Mike Daley works as a consultant to nonprofits providing both communications and database services.
+In the past Mike worked at EAH Housing, a nonprofit affordable housing developer and manager that believes that the smartest growth must include housing affordable to all segments of our communities.
 Before EAH, he worked nine years with Sierra Club San Francisco Bay Chapter, working with TransForm and BOSS on improving Alameda County Measure B 2000, among other campaigns.
 He is an active board member and volunteer with several other environmental and social justice organizations, including the local Sierra Club, East Bay Housing Organizations, League of Conservation Voters of the East Bay and the Marin Environmental Housing Collaborative.
 Mike holds a BA in Philosophy from University of California at Berkeley and a Certificate in Nonprofit Management from California State University, Hayward.

 Chione L. Flegal, is an Associate Director at PolicyLink, where she works to ensure that infrastructure policy, and public investments in infrastructure, promote social, economic and environmental equality.
 Chione leads the organization’s California policy work, as well as efforts to address disparities faced by low-income unincorporated communities.
 Prior to joining PolicyLink Chione was a Senior Program Manager for Latino Issues Forum.
 In this capacity she directed the organization’s work on issues of environmental health and justice and managed a team of staff members working to promote solutions to the unique environmental problems impacting California’s Latino communities.
 She has worked as a consultant for organizations in the United States and abroad including, among others, CARE International and the Food and Agricultural Organization of the United Nations.
 Currently, Chione serves on the board of directors for the Environmental Justice Coalition for Water, a statewide coalition of water justice advocates.
 Chione is a recipient of the Environmental Protection Agency’s STAR Fellowship and received both a Masters in City Planning and a Bachelors of Science in Environmental Science, Policy and Management from UC Berkeley.
 Chione lives in Oakland, California with her husband Gabriele and her children, Mateo and Adriana.